john-cd/rust_howto/bk/drafts/categories/science_robotics/robotics_frameworks.md

 [![zenoh-github][c-zenoh-github-badge]][c-zenoh-github]
 [![zenoh-lib.rs][c-zenoh-lib.rs-badge]][c-zenoh-lib.rs]

-`Zenoh` - A high performance and extremely low overhead Pub/Sub/Query protocol.
+[`Zenoh`][c-zenoh]⮳{{hi:Zenoh}} - A high performance and extremely low overhead Pub/Sub/Query protocol.
 Quickly becoming the protocol of choice for Robot-to-Anything communication.

 [Zenoh][c-zenoh-website]{{hi:zenoh}}⮳ is a zero-overhead Pub/Sub/Query protocol.
 Zenoh (pronounced as /zeno/) unifies data in motion, data at rest and computations.
 It blends traditional pub/sub with geo-distributed storages, queries and computations, while retaining time and space efficiency.